jezzsantos/saastack/docs/README.md

 # All Use cases

-Take a look at all the [public API use cases](design-principles/0000-all-use-cases.md) for this software
+Take a look at all the [public API use cases](design-principles/0000-all-use-cases.md) for this software, there are already over 75 public APIs defined, that you don't have to build over again.

 # Architecture Design Records

-Browse our [Architectural Design Records](decisions/README.md) that describe the key assumptions and decisions made behind the design of this code template.
+Browse our [Architectural Design Records](decisions/README.md) that describe the key assumptions and decisions made behind some of the bigger decisions made in this code template.

 # Design Principles

 Learn about the [Design Principles and Implementation details](design-principles/README.md) of the code template.
+What we aimed to achieve, and how we go about doing it.

 # How-To Guides